Kalrissan Rottweilers, Reptiles and Amphibians

 Finlay is a young male Jag and is beautifully coloured.
 He is very stable dude and free from any neurological defect.
 He is growing nicely and will be bred eventually to Slade, our female Jag once old enough.

-Hudson is the most delightful Darwin Python and was rescued from a terrible situation.
+Hudson is the most delightful Python and was rescued from a terrible situation.
 He was very emaciated and dehydrated when he came and very small for age.
 He had been kept in terrible conditions and it took 6 months to get him healthy.
 He has not looked back though and despite his early poor start, has the best temperament and is a very gentle and obliging python.
-In fact, at training days, he is always found chilling out on someone's lap or sitting in the audience on his very own hot pack!!
+In fact, at training days, he is always found chilling out on someone's lap or sitting in the audience on his very own hot pack or happily draped over a chair!!
 He loves it and will sit for hours and take it all in.

 Pella is a young Woma python and whilst, she is cranky most days (like many young pythons), with handling, she is beginning to settle.
 She will eventually join the ranks as a training python, but for now needs a bit of work and time to grow.